CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 * Tyler Perkins: Automatically increment recording sessions when the stop button is pushed
 * Hunter Anderson: Create user interface for Upload Files screen

+Post Sprint 2:
+The project in its current state allows for the mobile application on the phone function as a remote control to start and stop the motion sensor, automatically increment recording sessions to allow for multiple sessions.
+The app also stores all data locally on the app with the ability to upload the data to Google Drive.
+From here, the data can be transferred from Google Drive to allow the data to be processed and ready for use in a 3D simulation software.

+* Bo Heyse: Improve UI of
+* Luis Tovar: Script to process data
+* Rick Rodriguez: UI for accessing data on the google drive.
+* Tyler Perkins: Create unity object to apply data to.
+* Hunter Anderson: Push data from a file to Unity object

 ## Inspiration
 Project was thought about as a way to implement real world things into a virtual reality, this reality could be used for training and enhanced learning